spacetimeengineer/spacetimeengine/README.md

                                          [ 0, 0, - x1**2, 0 ],
                                          [ 0, 0, 0, - x1**2 * sin(x2)**2 ]
                                      ])

+and a coordinate set to define the metric in terms of:

+    coordinate_set = [ x0, x1, x2, x3 ]

+It list all coefficients associated with the metric, connection, riemann tensor, ricci tensor, einstien tensor and stress energy tensor.

 Who is it for?
 ==============